Industry Classification & Verification Framework

 AI Alignment: Why Governed SIC & NAICS Improves AI Outputs

 Modern AI systems (including LLMs) depend on clean, consistent taxonomies to interpret business activity correctly.
-When industry labels are noisy, self-reported, or inconsistent, models can produce category drift—or even invent non-standard industry groupings that do not map cleanly to real markets.
+When industry labels are noisy, self-reported, or inconsistent, models can produce category drift—or invent non-standard groupings that do not map cleanly to real markets.

-• Explainability: documented methodology supports model transparency and governance review.
+• Explainability: documented methodology supports governance review.

 Data Provenance, Lineage & Audit Readiness

-Enterprise buyers often need to understand not only what the data contains, but where it came from, how it was validated, and how changes are controlled over time.
+Enterprise users often need to understand not only what the data contains, but where it came from, how it was validated, and how changes are controlled over time.
 This framework documents those controls so classification outputs can be reviewed in procurement, legal, and compliance workflows.

 • Lineage: lifecycle controls and versioning help prevent silent taxonomy drift across refreshes.